thedannyliu/MobileSAM_Finetune/Finetune_Seg_Everything.md

 * Every image has a folder of ground-truth object masks under `mask/<id>/`.
 * All masks are resized to the training resolution (default `1024×1024`).
 * A regular grid of point prompts is generated on the original image.
-The grid step size is controlled by `dataset.grid_points` (e.g. `32` creates a 32×32 grid on a 1024×1024 image).
+The value of `dataset.grid_points` sets the number of points **per side** (e.g. `32` creates a 32×32 grid regardless of image resolution).

 ## Training Strategy